Harika-SVL/Jenkins/notes.md

   ![Alt text](shots/87.PNG)

-* As a result of this project's build, I get `gameoflife.war` which is called as `ARTIFACT`.
+* As a result of this project's build, I get `spring-petclinic-3.2.0-SNAPSHOT.jar` as below, which is called as `ARTIFACT`.
 Let's configure jenkins to Archive the Artifacts

   ![Alt text](shots/88.PNG)

-#### Exercises

-* Create a jenkins-master with t2.micro (ubuntu)
-* Create a node with any other os redhat/centos/amazon-linux
-    * install jdk-17
-* Create a job which should run on the other node
-* Configure and display it's ip_address and environmental variables `printenv`

 ### Node-2 => JDK-8 and MAVEN